Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: numerical results

 \subsection{Simulation Settings}

 We employ the CIFAR-10 image dataset for training \cite{2012Convolutional}.
 The dataset consists of 60000 RGB images divided into 10 different classes.
 Each class includes 6000 images of size 32 × 32 pixels, 5000 for training and 1000 for testing.
+We also train the digtial semantic communication system on the ImageNet \cite{5206848} dataset.
+We provide an overview of the experimental setup of the system in Table \ref{tab:hyperparameters}.

 In the experiment, we decompose a complete ResNet56 \cite{Identity} to obtain the encoder and decoder networks.
 For ResNet, the residual block is a bottleneck block, which consists of 3 residual units and 1 residual connection.
 Each unit has a convolutional filter followed by ReLU and BN.
-The simulation is performed by the computer with Intel Xeon Silver 4110 CPU @2.10GHz and NVIDIA RTX A4000.
+The simulation is carried out by the computer with Intel Xeon Silver 4110 CPU @2.10GHz and NVIDIA RTX A4000.